sumonst21/yii2-members-system/README.md

-Here is an example of my VHOSTS from my local XAMPP:
+Here is an example of my VHOSTS from my local XAMPP.
+You may need to adjust the DocumentRoot path:

     <VirtualHost *:80>
         ServerName yii2-members-system.dev